-The 2018-19 Wild Gift fellowship application is now closed.
-Recipients will be announced in early July.
+The Wild Gift fellowship application is now closed and will open again in 2019.

 Wild Gift is a nonprofit organization that supports the next generation of social entrepreneurs through a unique wilderness-based fellowship.
 Over 50 Wild Gift Fellows are now working around the world in education, sustainable agriculture, affordable housing, energy innovation, community development, public policy, and conservation.

 The 12-month Wild Gift Fellowship begins with a three-week wilderness trek in central Idaho.
 In addition to offering leadership opportunities, the trek also serves as an uninterrupted space to work on your social venture.
 Structured workshops and unstructured conversations with your guides and class of five Fellows follow full-day hikes and end by a fire or in a tent or yurt.
 The trek aims to create an enduring community and connection to place that help sustain you and your social venture.

 After the trek, Fellows stay connected via monthly video calls, work with a mentor, and engage the broader Wild Gift community—a group of well-connected alumni and supporters who are eager to help you with challenges from fundraising to sales and marketing.

 A one-week river trip on the Salmon River concludes the Fellowship.
 The Synergy River Trip is an opportunity to reconvene with your class, renew connections with people and place, and just enjoy yourself!

 What is “Wild Gift” and what will I receive if selected?

 If you are selected as a Wild Gift Fellow, you will receive: